 There are issues though.
 Trading in fine wine tends to be reliant on extensive administrative procedures.
 These add costs and can make the process very slow indeed.
 For producers, this can make it more difficult to manage stock as paperwork winds its gradual way through the system, while for merchants it can reduce the number of potential buyers because many potential audiences are not used to the market’s slow transactions and high cost of trade.

-WiV has developed a solution that keeps the reliability of the old system but will increase the speed and reduce the cost of trading fine wine.
-Using blockchain technology [LINK], we are developing a system that will assign a tradable token to each bottle or case of wine.
+WiV has developed a solution that keeps the reliability of the old system but increases the speed and reduces the cost of trading fine wine.
+Using blockchain technology, we have developed a system that assigns a tradable token to each bottle or case of wine.

 We are changing things certainly, but we are trying very hard not to be revolting.

-The WiV platform is a secure, blockchain-based fine wine valuing system that brings together producers, buyers and sellers.
-For further details, please follow us @WiVteam or subscribe to updates at http://www.wiv.io
+The WiV platform is a secure, blockchain-based, and fine wine valuing system that brings together producers, buyers and sellers.
+Follow us on @WiVteam to keep up to date on the latest news.